 The Harvard Museum of Natural History is in the running to be considered among the best museums in the country.
 It constantly bombards you with fascinating exhibits.

-Develop a deeper understanding of the world around you by visiting the Harvard Museum of Natural History.
+By visiting the Harvard Museum of Natural History, you better understand the world around you.
 Learn about the microbes invisible to the naked eye that have shaped our world.
-Also housed within the museum are some exhibits that shine the spotlight on insects and their unique qualities.
+Also housed within the museum are exhibits that spotlight insects and their unique qualities.

 The Pros and Cons of the Boston CityPASS